Thursday, 13 December 2012

 So early that April morning, I went to Alfa's showroom along Ahmad Ibrahim Road to pick up the brand new Alfa Romeo Spider.
-It was a beaut to say the least.
+It was a beaut, to say the least.
 Red in color and with sweeping lines.

 (Note that Alfa opted to spell their Spider roadster with an 'i' rather than the more common one with the 'y'.)

-A Spyder by definition is a roadster; typically topless.
-And this Spider was.
+A Spyder by definition is a roadster; typically topless, and this Spider was.
 The salesman who handed over the car emphasized how the canvas top should be opened.

 "Never in any circumstance should you open the top when it is moving" was what he said.
 Just a moment ago, he was demonstrating how one must first release the two catches in front, just above the sunshades of the windscreen.
 Even though that action was manual, the opening of the canvas top was auto-mechanical.
-At the press of a button, the unlocked canvas top would then collapse out-of-sight behind the rear seat, and into a metallic cover.
+At the press of a button, the unlocked canvas top would then collapse out-of-sight behind the rear seat and into a metallic cover.

 That was sweet but was not what impressed me at first.
 It was how unnervingly quiet the car was when idling.
 I got into the car and wanted to re-start the engine!

 Once away from the showroom the Spider proved itself an easy drive.
 And like most Alfas, it had power to tap on.
 Unfortunately, the easy revs were immediately limited once the needle touched the red zone.
 It quickly fell back to about 4000 rpm, which was rather annoying.
-The pick-up speed of the car was quick; very quick!
-So if you were not lightfooted, the RPM needle would just see-saw back and forth between red and safe!
+The pick-up speed of the car was quick.
+Very quick!
+So if you were not light-footed, the RPM needle would just seesaw back and forth between 'red' and 'safe'!

 That's how I felt after test driving the topless Alfa Romeo for a while along Jalan Ahmad Ibrahim.
 I was dressed East India Co light but was still roasted by the sun.
 It would get worse came noon.
-But I was simply enjoying myself too much to notice.
+But I was enjoying myself too much to notice.

 Set and I took the car a longways to Changi's quiet Nicoll Drive to test-drive it.
 Set was elated to get behind the wheel.
 Not many software engineers in their day jobs get to test-drive a sports car.
 In a way the Spider test-drive was to reward him for the many March Madness (see other stories) outings he once initiated.
 He loved his cars (he owned two '70s Minis as a hobby) and was a very good driver.
 What's that saying about friends sharing good times?
 That's basically what I did.

 Set's verdict of the Spider was that it was a good car.
 Not a wild sports car but one that was refined.
 We both wished the RPM limiter to be switched off but the showroom owners must have decided to play it safe.
-I was sure we weren't the only ones to test-drive that new seductress from Alfa.
+I was sure we weren't the only ones to test-drive this new seductress from Alfa.
 There could be other journalists waiting.
 We both felt the Spider crying out to be let loose and was disappointed that we couldn't let it fly.